ap236/ap236.github.io/_posts/2022-05-08-Academic_writing.markdown

 the introduction.

 Another reason to avoid a separate literature section is that section headings seem to act in a similar way to doors.
-When looking for something and walking through a door people tend to forget what they came looking for (see [evidence described here](https://www.livescience.com/17132-forget-walked-room-doorways-blame-study-finds.html)).
+When looking for something and walking into another room, people tend to forget what they came looking for (see [evidence described here](https://www.livescience.com/17132-forget-walked-room-doorways-blame-study-finds.html)).
 Similarly, section headings appear to disconnect the mind of the writer from the previous section, which results in literature reviews that are only vaguely